When I was a little kid I decided I was going to be a tramp.

 As the metal box diminishes I trudge on, thinking that my way hurts more, but I like it better.

-When I neared Ahipara I saw the “standing fire” sunset in the exhausted, thirsty, semi-delirious state described in a post below.
+When I neared Ahipara I saw the “standing fire” sunset in the exhausted, thirsty, semi-delirious state described in an earlier post.

 But by the time I got to the sandy ramp up into the town itself it was dark, and I found my way up the ramp by torchlight.